India–Qatar relations: History

 Diplomatic relations between India and Qatar were established in 1973.

 During a visit made by Emir Tamim bin Hamad al-Thani in March 2015, five MoUs entailing co-operation in several fields were signed.
 Additionally, an agreement on prisoner repatriation was made.
 According to this agreement, citizens of India or Qatar who are convicted and sentenced for a crime can be extradited to their native country to spend the remaining years of their prison sentence.

 In June 2024, Indian External Affairs Minister S. Jaishankar visited Doha, underscoring the increasing importance of Middle Eastern relations in India's foreign policy.
 Jaishankar met with Qatar's Prime Minister and Foreign Minister, Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani, to review the bilateral ties.
 While the Ministry of External Affairs' statement was brief, it highlighted historic and friendly relations, covering a range of topics including trade, investment, energy, and security.
 This visit followed Jaishankar's trip to the UAE, where India-UAE relations have seen significant growth, evidenced by a trade volume of $83.74 billion in 2023-2024.
 Qatar and India's relationship is deepening, particularly with the recent $78 billion LNG deal between QatarEnergy and India's Petronet, which is set to save India $6 billion.
 Despite some complexities, India's strategic engagement with Qatar is bolstered by the significant Indian expatriate population in Qatar, forming about 25% of its populace, primarily as migrant workers.

+In July 2026, India observed a day of national mourning as a mark of respect to former Emir of Qatar Hamad bin Khalifa Al Thani.

 Diplomatic visits

 Emir of Qatar Hamad bin Khalifa al Thani made diplomatic visits to India in April 1999, May 2005 and April 2012.

-On 4 June 2016 Prime Minister Narendra Modi arrived in Doha on a two-day visit which was focused on giving a new push to the economic ties, particularly in the hydrocarbon sector.
+On 4 June 2016, Prime Minister Narendra Modi arrived in Doha on a two-day visit which was focused on giving a new push to the economic ties, particularly in the hydrocarbon sector.
 During the visit he shared a meal with Indian workers living in Qatar and also addressed the NRIs at a gala event.